Estimate Time5 min

 Small gifts can yield big results

 Not all gifts or transfers of assets qualify for the annual gift tax exclusion.
 Generally speaking, the recipient of the gift needs to have an immediate right to access and use the gifted assets.
 This requirement becomes an important consideration when gifting assets to an irrevocable trust for the benefit of children, for example.
-Families should work closely with a qualified attorney if they are considering making annual exclusion gifts to irrevocable trusts.
+Families should work closely with a qualified estate planning attorney if they are considering making annual exclusion gifts to irrevocable trusts.

 An opportunity for greater lifetime gifting

 However, capital gains taxes could offset any potential estate and gift tax savings realized when gifting depreciated assets.
 In most cases, the cost basis of the gifted asset carries over to the recipient.
-When the recipient ultimately sells the appreciated asset, their capital gains liability will be based on the original owner's cost basis.
-It might be more beneficial to not gift the asset during lifetime and transfer the asset upon death, at which point the asset will receive a step-up in basis.
+When the recipient ultimately sells the appreciated asset, the recipient's capital gains liability will be based on the original owner's cost basis.
+It might be more beneficial to not gift the asset during lifetime and instead to transfer the asset upon death, at which point the asset will receive a step-up in basis.
 It's important to be mindful of choosing the right securities when gifting them to your loved ones.

 Consult with a professional